Glossary of Terms used for Safety Management in a Steel Plant

-Safety – It consists of the maintenance of a work environment that is relatively free from actual or potential hazards that can injure employees.
+Safety – It consists of the maintenance of a work environment that is relatively free from actual or potential hazards which can injure employees.

 Safety audits – Safety audit is a systematic and structured process of independent examination to determine the effectiveness of safety management system in the organization.

 Safety and health organization – It is the organization in the steel plant which promotes safety and health in the plant and deals with all the issue related to it.
 The organization consists of a safety departments, safety committees, shop safety coordinators and occupational health or first aid centres.

 Safety and health policy – It is a policy of statement of intent, and a commitment to plan for coordinated management action towards organization’s safety and health objectives.

 Safety committee – It is a committee representative of all employees with the objective of promoting co-operation in investigating, developing, and carrying out measures to ensure the health, safety and welfare of the employees.

 Safety culture – It is the assembly of characteristics and attitudes in the organization and its employees which establishes that, as an overriding priority, protection and safety issues receive the attention warranted by their significance.
 It can also be described as a product of the individual and group values, attitudes, competencies and patterns of behaviour which determine the commitment to, and the style and proficiency of the organizational health and safety programmes.

 Safety deviation – It is an action which can endanger a person or people working around him or any situation judged as being such that, sooner or later, it can lead to a risk of an incident inflicting harm to one or more persons.